burlachenkok/exploring-python3/python3-note.md

 **a.** Provide short examples (or no examples) to support your point if it is possible.

 **b.** Provide the minimum code snippet.
-We do not want to see expressive power when you can create 5-level nested comprehension construction in one line.
+We do not want to see expressive power when you can create a 5-level nested comprehension construction in one line.

 **c.** Please provide links to sources of information and original links to sources or documentation.
-The knowledge in Society tends to be spread across different communities, rather than one person knowing everything, concise references will help other people go beyond our or your knowledge.
+The knowledge in Society tends to be spread across different communities, rather than one person knowing everything, concise references will help other people go beyond the provided information.

-**d.** For big software packages with which you gained knowledge by spending plenty of time you have two options: Either Create a short Section or create a reference to original documentation.
+**d.** For big software packages with which you gained knowledge by spending plenty of time you have two options: Either Create a short Section or create a reference to the original documentation.

 # References